Firestop ETAs – What information is contained in an ETA and how can it be used?

 Conclusion

 In conclusion, the ETA documents are a powerful tool for selecting the appropriate firestopping solution for the specific requirements that you have on your project.
-In this article we examined a case study of one of our products, the fire sleeve Pacifyre MKII (P).
+In this article we examined a case study of one of our products, the fire sleeve Walraven Pacifyre MKII (P).
 We walked through the information that is included within its ETA and we also discussed some key variations that can have an impact on the performance of the product (i.e. external dimension of pipes, substrate, orientation etc.)

 The same thought process can be applied to any firestopping product in order to identify the appropriate firestop system (fire collar/sleeve together with any additional components such as fillers).
 This is critical because we cannot mix different products from different manufacturers and all components installed on site need to be installed as originally tested.